suddutt1/fabricnetgenerator/README.md

 # Hyperledger Fabric Network Generator
 ### This tool generates hyperledger fabric v1.x network related files to spwan a network quickly
 Hyperledger Fabric Network Generator
+### June 12, 2018: Added the option to generate ports starting from an input numnber
+1. Refer to the startPort entry in the network-config.json
+2. Tested for solo.
+Need to be tested for kafka based orderer options.
+3. The port numbers generated are not continous
 ### April 8, 2018: Added documentation for running the chain code after installation

  #### To test the chain code